26 - 27 Nov 2019, 9am to 5pm

 - Line Tracking Robotic Vehicle; and

-- WiFi-Controlled Robotic Vehicle.
+- ISM Radio-Controlled Robotic Vehicle.

 This camp is open to both students and public with a foundation in mathematics and science of at least secondary 2 level.
 At the end of the course, participants will receive a certificate of completion.